datonex/emoji-hackathon/README.md

 ## Testing
 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    <p>Chrome DevTools was used during the development process to test, debug, explore and modify HTML elements and CSS styles on the fly. </p>
+    Chrome DevTools was used during the development process to test, debug, explore and modify HTML elements and CSS styles on the fly, and to test responsiveness in different screen sizes.

  * Responsiveness
-    <p>[Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages across different devices.</p>
+    [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages across different devices.

-    <p>Chrome DevTools was used to test responsiveness in different screen sizes during the development process.</p>

 ### Manual Testing